-The results for the first quarter of 2020 largely reflected conditions prior to the COVID-19 pandemic.
-During the pandemic, residential loads have increased as a larger percentage of the population spent more time at home, whether working from home, providing child-care due to school closures, or lacking employment as commercial activity slowed.
-Conversely, commercial energy deliveries declined as many businesses were disrupted in an attempt to maintain social distancing or have closed as a result of the lack of business as residents followed directives from state and federal authorities.
-The industrial class as a whole has experienced an increase in energy deliveries, due primarily to continued growth in the high tech and digital services sectors, which saw lesser impacts from noted closures than other sectors.
+Residential loads increased with the onset of the pandemic in early 2020, as a larger percentage of the population spent more time at home, whether working from home, providing child-care due to school closures, or lacking employment as commercial activity slowed.
+Conversely, commercial energy deliveries declined as many businesses were disrupted in an attempt to maintain social distancing or closed as a result of the lack of business as residents followed directives from state and federal authorities.
+The industrial class as a whole experienced an increase in energy deliveries, due primarily to continued growth in the high tech and digital services sectors, which saw lesser impacts from noted closures than other sectors.
+As the economy has reopened during 2021, PGE has experienced greater commercial customer demand.
+Residential usage continues to be elevated as remote and hybrid work schedules remain in place across the Company's service area.

-The following table indicates the number of heating and cooling degree-days for the three months ended March 31, 2021 and 2020, along with the current 15-year averages based on weather data provided by the National Weather Service, as measured at Portland International Airport:
+The following table indicates the number of heating and cooling degree-days for the three and nine months ended September 30, 2021 and 2020, along with the current 15-year averages based on weather data provided by the National Weather Service, as measured at Portland International Airport: